 Tar Heels 2022 Outlook

 The entire Brown Era 2.0 has been focused on one quarterback in Sam Howell.
-At certain points in time, NFL mock drafts had Howell being the No. 1 overall pick.
+At certain points in time, NFL draft online betting has Howell being the No. 1 overall pick.
 Howell never lived up to those expectations, though.
 The talent for Howell was always there, but the five-star recruit never lived up to it at North Carolina.

 Coming into this season, the quarterback battle is on, with two young and promising options in Drake Maye and Jacoby Criswell.
 The two quarterbacks also have a talented receiving core with the return of the team’s top two receiving options, Josh Downs and Antoine Green.